Guepardow/telegram_feed_analyzer/README.md

 uv sync
 ```

+## Authentification

-You can get a GOOGLE API KEY [here](https://aistudio.google.com/app/apikey).
+You can get a [Google API key here](https://aistudio.google.com/app/apikey).
+Then, update the file `config.yaml` with this key.

 # Data